HTTP-RPC/Kilo/README.md

     /math/addValues?values=1&values=3&values=5

 ## RequestDispatcherServlet Class
 HTTP-RPC services are published via the `RequestDispatcherServlet` class.
-This class is resposible for translating HTTP request parameters to method arguments, invoking the specified service method, and serializing the return value to JSON.
-Note that service classes must be compiled with the `-parameters` flag so their parameter names are available at runtime.
+This class is resposible for translating HTTP request parameters to method arguments, invoking the specified method, and serializing the return value to JSON.
+Note that service classes must be compiled with the `-parameters` flag so their method parameter names are available at runtime.

 Java objects are mapped to their JSON equivalents as follows: